nikitawani07/Linux-Shell/README.md

 ## Function Description

-* Write history in a history file, load history and execute the history command

-    void writehistory(string cmd) : It writes the command in the history file.
+* void writehistory(string cmd) : It writes the command in the history file.

-    void loadhistory() : It loads the content of the history file line by line in vector.
+* void loadhistory() : It loads the content of the history file line by line in vector.

-    void executehistory() : To implement history command
+* void executehistory() : To implement history command

-    void executehistory(int num) : To implement history command with a number e.g. history 5
+* void executehistory(int num) : To implement history command with a number e.g. history 5

 * void executepwd() : Function to execute pwd command